British military vehicle markings of World War II: Formation signs

 Each vehicle had to carry a formation sign, normally the formation they were permanently attached to.
 Thus, if temporarily attached to another unit, the vehicle would retain its normal sign unless instructed to adopt the temporary unit sign.

 The sign was affixed to the front nearside (left) bumper, or close to it, such as a forward facing wing, and in a prominent position at the rear, also on the nearside.
 It was of similar size to the Arm of Service (AoS) 9 inch square sign, and was not supposed to be carried on motorbikes, but was sometimes painted on the sides of their fuel tank.

 Army and Corps

-Only vehicles attached to the headquarters of an Army and Corps would carry insignia in place of regimental markings.
+Only vehicles attached to the headquarters of an Army and Corps would carry an insignia in place of regimental markings.
 This would include Army and Corps troops that were lent to sub units on an as-needed basis.

-Army and Corps vehicles carried normal Arm of Service markings, but with a white top bar.
+The Army and Corps vehicles carried normal Arm of Service markings, but with a white top bar.